Here are some samples from my professional work as an Instructional Designer.

 Self-Paced Software Training Library

 I partnered with one Subject Matter Expert to create a training library which is shared by new hires and thousands of customers.
 This was a huge undertaking that was accomplished in a little over six months (we had an interruption mid-project due to the Covid layoff of my SME).
-This product line had no current training—customers only had access to long-winded, obsolete webinars and out of date documentation.
-As the lone instructional designer at the company, this project required me to assume many different roles and use a variety of tools (click the link above to see more detail and some samples).
+This product line had no current training—customers only had access to long-winded, obsolete webinars and out-of-date documentation.
+This project required me to assume many different roles and use a variety of tools (click the link above to see more detail and some samples).

 Please click the button below to contact me if you would like to see the interactive software training samples because they are password protected.
 If you already have the password, click the “Visit the Page” button.

 My time in Higher Education was such a delight.
 I worked at LSU Dental School (now LSUHSC) in the Dental Hygiene Program as a faculty member, the Clinic Supervisor, a CPR instructor, a C.E. instructor, an academic advisor, and more.
 When I entered Instructional Design, my first gig was an internship in Higher Ed at Samford University for the Department of Social Work (amazing people!).
 This link will take you to some of my internship work as well as some projects and papers from grad school.